Meet Our Instructors

 Ninee Petchprapa Wolff

-Ninee Petchprapa Wolff started her music education with the Talent Research Project in Bangkok, Thailand.
-With the Project, she toured extensively in Thailand and Europe performing classical music on flute and violin.
-Entering the United States as an exchange student in 2001, she began her studies with Linda Doria, principle flutist of the Mid-Columbia Symphony.
+Ninee Petchprapa Wolff began her musical journey with the Talent Research Project in Bangkok, Thailand, performing extensively throughout Thailand and Europe as a flutist and violinist.
+In 2001, she moved to the United States as an exchange student and continued her flute studies with Linda Doria, principal flutist of the Mid-Columbia Symphony.

 Aaron Wolff